 Celebrating all women... in the past and the present

-Congress declared March Women’s History Month in 1987.
-The month is dedicated to celebrating women—both in history and today—who have helped weave the stories of women's lives.
+Congress declared March Women's History Month in 1987.
+The month is dedicated to celebrating women—both in history and today—who have made a difference through action.
 These women range from everyday heroes such as mothers and teachers to historical women such as Memphian Ida B. Wells-Barnett who worked to end segregation and racism and Frances Perkins who was the first woman to hold a position in the President's Cabinet.

 Before the celebration of women's history lasted an entire month, it was only a week.
 In 1980, President Jimmy Carter made an address designating March 2-8 of that year Women's History Week.
 In his speech, he said, "As Dr. Gerda Lerner has noted, 'Women's History is Women's Right.' – It is an essential and indispensable heritage from which we can draw pride, comfort, courage, and long-range vision."

 (adapted from nwhp.org)